I want to create a room with a cathedral ceiling. How do I do this?

 When a room's ceiling is pitched rather than flat it is referred to as either a cathedral or vaulted ceiling.
 Cathedral ceilings are the same pitch as the roof and are typically produced by enclosing the bottoms of the roof rafters with a ceiling material.

 Vaulted ceilings, while similar, do not share the same pitch as the roof, and are often framed using scissor trusses.
 If you are interested in a Vaulted Ceiling rather than a Cathedral, please see the Related Articles section below.

 To create a cathedral ceiling

 Open an existing Chief Architect plan in which you would like to create a cathedral ceiling.

-Click the Select Objects tool, then click in an empty space of a room to select it.
+Click the Select Objects tool, then click in an empty space of a defined room to select it.

 Note: In order for this method to work, the selected room must have a roof built directly above it, rather than a living space on the floor above.

 With the room selected, click the Open Object edit button.
 On the Structure panel of the Room Specification dialog, uncheck Flat Ceiling Over This Room, then click OK.